arquillian/arquillian-extension-qunit/README.md

 * Create a new Java Class which will be the test case and configure the below annotations in TYPE/Class level:
     * `@RunWith(QUnitRunner.class)` — Instructs JUnit to use the QUnitRunner as test controller.
     * `@QUnitResources("src/test/resources/assets")` — Points to the assets folder where the QUnit HTML Test Files, QUnit JS, JQuery JS reside.
-* In some cases you might want your QUnit Tests to test pages of a Web Application.
-In such cases you can setup your test case as following:
-    * Add a method with the `@Deployment` annotation inside the test case.
-This method should create the Archive which will be deployed on the container.
-For more information you may check the [Arquillian Create Deployable Archives with ShrinkWrap](http://arquillian.org/guides/shrinkwrap_introduction/) guide.
+* In some cases you might want to run your tests against a deployed archive.
+In such cases add a public static method with the `@Deployment` annotation inside the test case.
+This method should create the archive which will be deployed on the container.
-    * Insert the frameloader JavaScript file to the `<head>` section of the QUnit HTML test file by adding:

-            <script type="text/javascript" src="../../frameloader/frameloader.js"></script>
-    * Insert an `iframe` tag inside the `body` tag of your QUnit HTML Test file.
-The iframe will be used to load your actual test page inside the QUnit Test page.

-            <iframe height="600" width="1000" id="frame"></iframe>
-    * In order to avoid hardcoding the host/port on your JavaScript QUnit test Files you can retrieve them from the Window Object `window.location.host`.
-For more information check the [qunit-tests-dom.js](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/ticketmonster/test-dom.js) example.
-* If you would like to execute the QUnit Test Suites without deploying any application then do not add any method with the `@Deployment` annotation inside your test.
+* If you would like to execute the QUnit Test Suites without deploying any archive then do not include a method with the `@Deployment` annotation inside your test.
 * Sometimes you might want the QUnit Test Suites and their relevant resources to be packaged, deployed and executed on a container.
 This can be done by defining a method with the `@Deployment` annotation and returning null `return null;`.
 * Create as many methods inside the test case as the Qunit Test Suites you want to execute.
 Each method must have the `@QUnitTest()` annotation which points to a QUnit HTML Test file.
 * In method level you can use the `@InSequence()` annotation to define the execution order.